JiMeow/SlimeAdventure-Hamachi/README.md

 ![forest](https://i.imgur.com/jPGvu6I.jpg)

-- Game only have 15 stages.
+- Game have about 20 stages.
-- Game will auto set spawn point at every 5 stages.
+- Game will set spawn point depend on difficulty.
 - Player(slime) can go to next stage by walking to edge of stage.
 - Player(slime) can jump twice and reset when he touch the ground.
 - Player(slime) should avoid the enemy(e.g. hedgehog)